teeohem96/VA-Sheet-Tracer/README.md

 * AMD Ryzen 7 2700x (3.7MHz, x64),
 * 32GB RAM
 * Windows 10 Pro.
 This time cost is impractical for the average user running off the shelf hardware, and we are aware of the limits this imposes on testing our submission.
-A pre-generated vector field from Scroll 1 slice index 06666.tif is available for download [here](https://drive.google.com/file/d/1TDmEMFlHvqm5BdxLqVw9CXD7--D-rWRH/view?usp=drive_link): (file size 2.9GB).
+We have uploaded pre-generated vector field files from Scroll 1 for slice indices [06666.tif](https://drive.google.com/file/d/1WT_rrzDXcYBfrOApCxgztPIua6jBHAcA/view?usp=drive_link), [06667.tif](https://drive.google.com/file/d/1u47Yt-a98yJ-fK3PVwOMDkF__MKRTSye/view?usp=drive_link), [06668.tif](https://drive.google.com/file/d/1nCq1sz4PbqTYPB_ob3k2V_nWN43lF9DO/view?usp=drive_link) are available for download: (file size 487MB).
 See the Roadmap section for more information on how we are making vector field generation run faster.

 5. To load an existing vector field file, click the “Load Slice Vector Field” button, and navigate to the vector field file associated with the current slice.
 When generated, these files will have the same name as the slice image in the numpy format (e.g. slice 01234.tif will generate vector field file 01234.npy).
 Select the file and click “Open”.
 This will load the vector field file into VA-Stream.
 6. To trace lines on the slice, zoom and pan to an area of interest using the existing VA controls.
 When you are ready to trace a line, enable the radio button labeled “Outline Fragment”.
 Then, left click on the image at a point on the scroll where you want to start your line.
 Aim for an existing line of papyrus.
 A red dot will appear on the image.
 Then, click on the part of the line you would like to join to the previous point.
 VA-Stream will work to join the two points in a way that follows the “flow” of papyrus layers.